Making transport more robust and interpretable by moving data through a small number of anchor points: Latent Optimal Transport

-When encoding these probabilities using a transport plan matrix $\mathbf{P}:=[p(\x_i,\y_j)]_{i,j}$, the factorized form (\ref{transportform}) can be written as where $\mathbf{P}_x$ encodes transport from source space to source anchor space (i.e., $p(\x_i,\z^x_m)$), $\mathbf{P}_z$ encodes transport from source anchor space to target anchor space, $\mathbf{P}_y$ encodes transport from target anchor space to target space , and $\mathbf{u}_z:=[p(\z^x_1),\cdots,p(\z^{x}_{k_x})]$, $\mathbf{v}_z:=[p(\z^y_1),\cdots,p(\z^y_{k_y})]$.
-To learn each of these transport plans, we must first designate the ground metric used to define cost in each of the three stages.
-The cost matrices $\mathbf{C}_x,\mathbf{C}_y$ determine how points will be transported to their respective anchors, and thus decide how data structure will be extracted.
-Intuitively, we might envision encoding the costs between each point and their anchors using an L2-distance or another Lp-distance.
-We will elaborate on more exotic costs in Section~\ref{sec:costs}.
+where $\mathbf{P}_x$ encodes transport from source space to source anchor space (i.e., $p(\x_i,\z^x_m)$), $\mathbf{P}_z$ encodes transport from source anchor space to target anchor space, $\mathbf{P}_y$ encodes transport from target anchor space to target space , and $\mathbf{u}_z:=[p(\z^x_1),\cdots,p(\z^{x}_{k_x})]$, $\mathbf{v}_z:=[p(\z^y_1),\cdots,p(\z^y_{k_y})]$ encode the latent distributions of anchors.
+To learn each of these transport plans, we must first designate the ground metric used to define the cost in each of the three stages.
+The cost matrices $\mathbf{C}_x,\mathbf{C}_y$ determine how points will be transported to their respective anchors and thus dictate how the data structure will be extracted.
+We will elaborate on the choice of costs in Section~\ref{sec:costs}.

-We now state our proposed transport method below in Definition~\ref{def1}. \begin{definition} Let $\mathbf{C}_x$, $\mathbf{C}_y$ denote the transportation cost matrices between the source/target and their representative anchors, and $\mathbf{C}_z$ denote the cost matrix between anchors.
+We now formalize our proposed approach to transport in the following definition. \begin{definition} Let $\mathbf{C}_x$, $\mathbf{C}_y$ denote the cost matrices between the source/target and their representative anchors, and let $\mathbf{C}_z$ denote the cost matrix between anchors.
 We define the latent optimal transport (\alg ) problem as,